Skip to main content

 Court transcripts are prepared by the individual reporter who reported the proceeding.
 If you would like to order a transcript, the following information will need to be obtained from the Clerk’s Office before contacting the Court Reporter’s Office.
 The phone number to the Criminal Clerk’s office is 530-245-6789.

 Once this information is obtained, contact the Court Reporter who reported the proceedings.
-Phone numbers and email addresses are listed in the Directory above.
+Email addresses are listed in the Directory above.
 If the name is not listed, call the main office number.
 Please leave a message if you get voice mail and provide the reporter all of the above listed information, including your name and a contact phone number.
 The Court Reporter may be in court but will return your call as soon as possible.

 There is a charge for production of transcripts.
 The amount charged is set by the Government Code, and the total amount is determined based upon the length of the proceeding.
 The estimated cost of the transcript will have to be deposited with the Court Reporter before the proceedings are transcribed.